grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 - `-distributor.ha-tracker.consul.*`: The Consul client configuration.
 Only use this if you have defined `consul` as your backend storage.
 - `-distributor.ha-tracker.etcd.*`: The etcd client configuration.
 Only use this if you have defined `etcd` as your backend storage.

-#### Configure expected label names for each Prometheus cluster and its replica
+#### Configure expected label names for each Prometheus cluster and replica

 The HA tracker deduplicates incoming series that have cluster and replica labels.
 You can configure the name of these labels either globally or on a per-tenant basis.